SkipLabs/skip/README.md

 ### Build steps

-These build steps can be simplified for your first build, but for simplicities sake we assume that you are doing multiple builds, and need to clean artefacts from previous builds: this is also safe, if unnecessary, for your first build.
+These build steps can be simplified for your first build, but for simplicity's sake we assume that you are doing multiple builds, and need to clean artifacts from previous builds: this is also safe, if unnecessary, for your first build.

 First build and install the bootstrap compiler: